google/material-design-lite/README.md

 $ npm install --global gulp
 ```

 This will install Gulp globally.
+Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
 Next, install the local dependencies Web Starter Kit requires:

 ```sh
 $ npm install